The Meeting Place

 Community Food Share Program

-For those Mob who have really been needing it – sourced through Bendigo foodshare when possible and delivered to families around Mount Alexander as they need it and with the support of Bendigo & District Aboriginal Co-operative.
-We are currently looking for funding for this program which is primarily done on a volunteer basis.
-Please get in touch if you would like to support.
+A fortnightly program for those Mob who have really been needing it – sourced through Bendigo foodshare when possible and delivered to families around Mount Alexander as they need it and with the support of Bendigo & District Aboriginal Co-operative.